tarvainen/aslak.js/README.md

 * empty - check if the inputs value is empty
 * email - check if the inputs value is some kind of email

-# Defining your own validating function (the best way)
+# Defining your own validating function
 In the case you want to do something specific when the validation fails you are able to define your own `aslak.js` validation function.
 The process is actually pretty simple.
 Only thing you have to do is to define a new function property for the `aslak` object.